 The laws in a Socialist country surrounding the creation of new companies are also not clear, and often present a challenge for those who are not educated in law.
 Having to pay a lawyer to translate all of the legal verbiage can be expensive and expose the client to liability from many sources, including the possibility of being defrauded by their legal counsel, accounting department, and government officials.

-By owning their own business, there is a lot of potential for women to determine their work schedule, their income, and their lifestyle.
+By owning their own business, there's a lot of potential for women to determine their work schedule, income, and lifestyle.

 Socialist work laws are not moved by the skill of the worker or the ability of the worker to negotiate.
 Rather, they're moved by bureaucratic government requirements that take the choice away from the employer and the employee.
 Work laws tend to be overreaching by focusing on unions, extreme work benefits, and many taxes that involve the hiring and keeping of each worker.
 As such, starting a business under these conditions becomes challenging to say the least.

 Economic freedom is the greatest equalizer for women.
 In a world where everyone is trying to survive and make a living for themselves, giving women the leverage to be able to have their personal lives while contributing to the workforce the best they can and for as long as they can ensures that women are productive, companies have a positive brand image, and consumers feel comfortable supporting those businesses.